txaiwieser/WWDC15-Txai-Wieser/README.md

-# WWDC15-Txai-Wieser - My application for the WWDC 2015 Scholarship!
+# WWDC15 - Txai Wieser - 2015 Scholarship!

 ## **DESCRIPTION**
 This App was made to show my skills, my interests, and try to explain a little about who I am.